jyhrehjohnson/fossilsdb1/README.md

 -Once you have clicked the link, in the address, bar add /admin/ after the last forward slash.
 It should look like this: http://127.0.0.1:8000/admin/ this will bring you to the admin sign in page.

--Please enter the following credentials to gain access:
+-Enter the following credentials to gain access:

 -Username = rlinder